trustlines-protocol/clientlib/README.md

 ## Documentation

-We currently generate documentation for all types in the trustlines-clientlib in `./docs/api` whereas the most important ones are whitelisted in [here](./docs/api-reference-index.md).
+You can find the documentation for the trustlines-clientlib [here](https://dev.trustlines.network/docs/clientlib/clientlib.html).
-Guides on how to use the core features are documented [here](./docs/guides.md).
+The underlying markdown files of the documentation can be found in this repository under the `./docs` directory.
-The API reference is generated using [typedoc](https://typedoc.org/) by running `yarn doc` in this repository.
+To generate the [typedoc](https://typedoc.org/) API reference documentation for this library run `yarn doc`.

 ## Running injected web3 example